 For a good discussion enough expertise is needed.
-In this case, the team actually had the needed expertise.
-However the one person with the expertise was overloaded and had no time to talk to users and customers.
-Also the product owner was happy to just define stuff and get it done.
+In this case, the team actually had the needed expertise, i.e. one UX expert was in the team.
+This expert actually wanted to do the feedback loop with users and customers, there was just too much other work to be done.
+In addition the product owner was happy to define stuff and get it done.
 The team decided that they would finally do a round of tests with users.
 They also decided to collect some quantitative data with a standard UX questionnaire.
 They finally decided that they would do it as a team and not delegate it to the already overloaded person.
-Thus they added respective items to their team backlog to refine and plan later.
+Respective items where added to the next sprint backlog to be refined and estimated later.

-You could repeat such a retrospective meeting regularly and observe how the measures taken will change the team member’s perspective of their effectiveness.
+You could repeat such a retrospective meeting regularly and observe how the assessment changes.

-A team will hopefully start to collect at least some objective data, e.g. doing bench-marking with a standardized UX questionnaire, looking at ratings in App stores, observe sales numbers and more.
-Such data will of course influence the team’s perspective and I would expect a more consistent and less diverse assessment as a result.
+Over time, a team will hopefully start to collect at least some objective data, e.g. doing bench-marking with a standardized UX questionnaire, looking at ratings in app stores (users love the product), observe sales numbers (market impact) and more.
+Such data will of course influence a team’s perspective and I would expect a more consistent and less diverse assessment as a result.

 Hope it helps in your team as well.